 Do not use this medicine if you have had an allergic reaction to sertraline, or if you are also using pimozide (Orap®).
 Do not use this medicine and an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, Parnate®, or linezolid (Zyvox®) within 14 days of each other.
 Do not use the oral liquid form of sertraline if you are also using disulfiram (Antabuse®).

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
-The oral liquid medicine must be mixed with another liquid before you can use it.
+- Use the dropper provided to measure a dose of the oral liquid.
 Mix the medicine with 1/2 cup (4 ounces) of water, ginger ale, lemon-lime soda, lemonade, or orange juice.
-Do not mix this medicine with any other liquid.
+Do not mix the medicine with any other liquid.
 Drink the mixture right away.
 Do not mix the medicine with the liquid until you are ready to take your dose.
 It is okay if the mixture looks hazy.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.